-TechCrunch reports that Apple is rumored to be negotiating some sort of deal with Nuance Communications, the speech recognition company behind the Dragon NaturallySpeaking engine that powers a number of popular applications for Mac OS X, iOS, and other platforms.
-The report notes that Nuance's technology is already used to drive personal assistant software from Siri, a company purchased by Apple last year.
-Apple has also been said to be preparing to bring a substantial integration of Siri's artificial intelligence and voice control capabilities into iOS 5 presumably set for release later this year.According to the new report, it is unlikely that Apple is seeking a direct acquisition of Nuance, given the company's $6 billion market capitalization and reports that the company is known for driving a hard bargain, including in negotiations with Apple to keep Siri's services alive after the acquisition, negotiations that have reportedly yet to lead to an agreement.
+TechCrunch reports that Apple is rumored to be negotiating some sort of deal with Nuance Communications, the speech recognition company behind the Dragon NaturallySpeaking engine that powers a number of popular applications for Mac OS X, iOS, and other platforms.Apple has been negotiating a deal with Nuance in recent months, we've heard from multiple sources.
+What does that mean?
+Well, it could mean an acquisition, but that is looking fairly unlikely at this point, we hear.
+More likely, it means a partnership that will be vital to both companies and could shape the future of iOS.The report notes that Nuance's technology is already used to drive personal assistant software from Siri, a company purchased by Apple last year.
+Apple has also been said to be preparing to bring a substantial integration of Siri's artificial intelligence and voice control capabilities into iOS 5 presumably set for release later this year.The other option is for Apple to build the technology themselves.
+And some recent job postings suggest they may be thinking about that.
+But to get to where Nuance is today it would take a long, long time.
+Perhaps more importantly, it's well known in the industry that Nuance holds key patents for their technology and is very aggressive in protecting them.
+Even Apple would have a hard time dancing around this if they did go it alone.According to the new report, it is unlikely that Apple is seeking a direct acquisition of Nuance, given the company's $6 billion market capitalization and reports that the company is known for driving a hard bargain, including in negotiations with Apple to keep Siri's services alive after the acquisition, negotiations that have reportedly yet to lead to an agreement.
 While an acquisition is still a possibility, a more likely scenario seems to be an expansive licensing deal that would provide Apple with the technology it needs at a substantially lower cost than an acquisition while also giving Apple time to build out its own in-house expertise to potentially replace Nuance at some point down the road.
 Article Link: Apple Negotiating Deal With Nuance for Speech Recognition in iOS 5?